-The following issues will be evaluated as eligibility criteria: the adequacy of the action plans / strategies, compliance with territorial parameters, compliance with the main thematic approach and aim of the investment priority, cross-border impact, economic and social usefulness of the projects, matching the European (EU 2020 Strategy), national (NRPs mainly) and regional strategies and OPs.
-Those proposal that fulfil these criteria will be evaluated further.
-The elaboration of the action plans/strategies, the financing of the preparatory tasks or documents are not eligible activities and costs for the projects, those are preconditions.
+The eligibility of the action plans will be evaluated first, based on eligibility criteria of e.g. the adequacy of the action plans, compliance with territorial parameters, compliance with the main thematic approach and aim of the investment priority, cross-border impact, economic and social usefulness of the projects, matching the

+European (EU 2020 Strategy), national (NRPs mainly) and regional strategies and OPs.
+Those proposal that fulfil these criteria inter alia will be evaluated further.
+The elaboration of the action plans, the financing of the preparatory tasks or documents are not eligible activities and costs for the projects, those are preconditions.

-- Strategies / action plans should be based on endogenous potentials with the objective of exploiting them for a higher level of employment rate; local, sub-regional strategies should contribute in an organic, effective and cross-border way to the decrease of long-term unemployment and to the economic growth. - All operations must have a clear cross-border aspect (in case of investments in road infrastructure elements really crossing the border; in case of soft elements they should demonstrably draw on the results of cross-border cooperation, for example, joint strategies for territories from both sides of the border, products or services or functions available for both border side, extended urban function from one side of the border to the other, transferring models / knowledge / technology from one region to another from both sides of the border, combining different skill sets not available in one region, gaining a critical mass otherwise unattainable, etc.). - Operations must meet general quality criteria and they must be focused, relevant, viable, fit-for-purpose. - Additional requirements of the strategic integrated projects: - o The creation of new jobs is a must for all project proposals, at least - Actions from No.4-7. alone are not eligible, only as additional supportive to actions from No.1-3. - o Infrastructural projects must have fully prepared documentation (technical plans with building permissions). - Specific territories in the means of the priority axis are rural areas, town zones, deprived or retrogressive industrial zones, areas affected by industrial transition, regions which suffer from severe and permanent economic or demographic handicaps, territories with low level of inhabitants or being desolated. - Eligible urban functions are professional education, health functions as cross-border health services systems, tele-medical services, cultural functions, professional tourism functions, social functions.
+- Action plans should be based on endogenous potentials with the objective of exploiting them for a higher level of employment rate; local, sub-regional strategies should contribute in an organic, effective and cross-border way to the decrease of long-term unemployment and to the economic growth. - All operations must have a clear cross-border aspect (road infrastructure elements really crossing the border; soft elements should demonstrably draw on the results of cross-border cooperation, for example, joint strategies for territories from both sides of the border, products or services or functions available for both border side, extended urban function from one side of the border to the other, transferring models/knowledge/technology from one region to another from both sides of the border, combining different skill sets not available in one region, gaining a critical mass otherwise unattainable, etc.). - Operations must meet general quality criteria and they must be focused, relevant, viable, fit-for-purpose. - Additional requirements of the integrated action plans: - All the actions shall be implemented as part of a territorial action plan.
+New job means new employment, saving existing workplaces are not considered as new jobs.
+The bases for the new workplaces is the number of employees of the last year in case of an existing organization.
+Self employment is acceptable in the following forms: the personal participation of an owner of a company or organization, personal worker of a co-operative, supportive member of a family. - The projects are expected to be integrated, within the framework of an action plan 3-8 projects need to be implemented. - The creation of new jobs is a must for all project proposals. - o Infrastructural projects must have fully prepared documentation (technical plans with building permissions).